 That’s the premise for Project Hail Mary, which tells the desperate tale of Ryland Grace, the only survivor of an interstellar mission to prevent human extinction.
 Filled with science, mystery, and adventure, this story follows a similar concept to The Martian (also by Weir) but takes us even deeper into space.

-Narrated by Ray Porter, this audiobook has received widespread recognition as a stellar work, and has received several awards – including the 2022 Audie Awards Winner, and Number-One Audible best-seller.
+Narrated by Ray Porter, this audiobook has received widespread recognition and received several awards, including a 2022 Audie Award for Best Audiobook.

 Red Rising by Pierce Brown